 Upper-class students choose their housing by participating in a process called Room Draw.
 Each upper-class student desiring campus housing must participate in the Room Draw process.

-Upper-class students choose their rooms for the following year by participating in a process called Spring Room Draw.
+Upper-class students choose their rooms for the following academic year by participating in a process called Spring Room Draw.
 The Spring Room Draw process begins the first week of March when the Guidelines and the Room Draw Calendar, are posted online with hardcopies available at the Office of Residential Life.
 The Room Draw Calendar lists all deadlines, dates, times & locations of all Room Draw events.
-The Special Interest Housing and Community Housing application process takes place in March.
-The five (5) Rounds of Draws for rooms take place in mid-April.
+The Special Interest Housing and Community Housing application processes take place in March.
+The five (5) Rounds of Draws for rooms take place in April.
 Please refer to the calendar if you have questions about Room Draw dates or deadlines and contact the Office of Residential Life (firstname.lastname@example.org) if you cannot find the answers there.

+The Room Draw Guidelines establish the policy by which the Haverford community both applies for and selects housing.
+However, the Guidelines cannot cover every single circumstance that may arise regarding the room draw process.
+Working closely with the Office of Residential Life, the Residential Life Committee plays an active role in all aspects of housing and reserves the right, by virtue of Students’ Council appointment of the Co-Chairs, to adjudicate over such ambiguous cases in keeping with the letter and spirit of the guidelines as well as the Honor Code.
+The Office of Residential Life and Residential Life Committee strive to achieve decisions that are equitable and fair to the parties involved as well as to the Haverford community as a whole.
 While specific rules and procedures may change slightly every year, each student desiring a room on campus must participate in the Spring Room Draw process and follow all policies and procedures to be guaranteed housing the following fall.
-Students who have not obtained housing by the end of the Spring Room Draw Rounds and want campus housing in the fall must fill out a Waiting List application and submit it to the Office of Residential Life by the deadline.
-Students who have participated in Room Draw, filled out and submitted the Waiting List application by the deadline are guaranteed housing.
-Rooms invariably open up during the summer, and the College has been able to house all those requesting housing, who have met the Waiting List requirements and deadlines.
+Students who have not obtained housing by the end of the Spring Room Draw Rounds and want campus housing in the fall must fill out a Deferred Housing Assignment Form and submit it to the Office of Residential Life by the deadline.
+Students who have participated in Room Draw, filled out and submitted the Deferred Housing Assignment Form by the stated deadline are guaranteed housing.
+Rooms invariably open up during the summer, and the College has been able to house all those requesting housing, who have met the Deferred Housing List requirements and deadlines.
 There is, however, no guarantee of the kind or location of the available housing or that Emergency Housing spaces may not have to be used.
 Students who request housing but who have not met the above requirements are not guaranteed housing.

 Eligibility for Room Draw